Frequently Asked Questions

 By shipping plants bare root, a grower is permitted to ship to many more states than a grower who ships plants in soil.
 This is because soil can harbor numerous insects and diseases which do not occur above the soil line.
 Shipping plants in soil, as we do, dramatically decreases the number of states to which we can ship.

-While we regret that we cannot ship to most states in the USA, we feel confident that what we do ship will arrive at its destination in good condition because it is shipped in soil, the same soil the plants have been growing in for months.
+While we regret that we cannot ship to all states in the USA, we feel confident that what we do ship will arrive at its destination in good condition because it is shipped in soil, the same soil the plants have been growing in for weeks or months.

 We would like to expand the territory to which we can ship plants but we can't.
 The U.S. Department of Agriculture and the plant health agencies in each state, for good reason, forbids that.